alokhom/goArgo/README.md

 * create a test-argo-app namespace. **$kubectl create namespace test-argo-app**
 * Go to ArgoCD portal and click new-app.
 In that add the relevant values for app's helm-chart location.
 * path: helm-chart, repo: https://github.com/alokhom/newtestapp.git, namespace: test-argo-app, server: https://kubernetes.default.svc
+* Click create.
+You can also see the Application kubernetes yaml for the same.

 **[Alok Hom]**